fedor-goncharov/fbp-nfft-2d-3d/README.md

 ## Dependencies

 1. Installed NUFFT library from [here](https://www-user.tu-chemnitz.de/~potts/nfft/) with Matlab/Octave support (compiled mex-file)

-2. Octave/Matlab with added path to Matlab/Octave interface of NUFFT (use`addpath('path-to-folder with NUFFT .mex and .m files')`)
+2. Octave/Matlab with added path to Matlab/Octave interface of NUFFT

+   (e.g. use`addpath('path-to-folder with NUFFT .mex and .m files')`)

 3. `cartprod.m` which is already in repository; original file is from [Matlab File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/5475-cartprod-cartesian-product-of-multiple-sets)